 How Wild Flower Hour started

 In August 2015, #wildflowerhour was set up with the express purpose of flooding the internet with wild flowers every Sunday from 8 to 9pm.
 Gardening blog Fennel & Fern asked BSBI to help promote #wildflowerhour and word soon spread.

 #wildflowerhour trends on Twitter every Sunday - usually around 1000 tweets are shared between 8 and 9pm; almost as many again come in throughout the week.

 How to take part

-Every Sunday 8-9pm, we all share photographs of wild plants we've spotted in bloom across Britain & Ireland during the previous week.
+Every Sunday 8-9pm, we all share photographs of wild or naturalised plants we've spotted in bloom across Britain & Ireland during the previous week.

 It's ok if you're not sure what your wildflower is - we all help each other with identification.
 Just add the hashtag #wildflowerID to summon help from a friendly botanist.

-If you like #wildflowerhour and want to start doing a bit more plant-spotting, check out our Helpful Hints for Getting Started in botany here.
+If you like #wildflowerhour and want to do a bit more plant-spotting, check out our Helpful Hints for Getting Started in botany.

 Find out what's going on in your area here.